 As Electronic Sound grows, it’s important to us that our readers have the opportunity to own a share of our success.
-For that reason, we are running an equity crowdfunding campaign to raise investment for the magazine.
+For that reason, we are running a crowdfunding campaign to raise investment for the magazine.
 The investment will help the magazine grow and offer more exciting products, and we’ve got some brilliant rewards for all investors.
-Capital at risk. #InvestAware
+Help support it from as little as £10! – Capital at risk. #InvestAware

 Invest from as little as £10

 You can choose to invest as much or as little as you want, starting from £10